 Comcast, one of the biggest ISPs in the United States, has been rebranded as Comcast Xfinity.
 The brand shift aims to bring innovations and better offerings into the scheme of things.

-The only way Spectrum is better than Xfinity is if you hate paying extra for lifting data caps or if you do not prefer a wide range of internet options to choose from.
+The only way Spectrum is better than Xfinity is if you hate paying extra for lifting data caps or do not prefer a wide range of internet options.

 Yes, Xfinity does offer cable TV services as part of some bundled packs.
 You can choose packs that offer over 200+ channels at once.